Somal/WikipediaSequentialAnalysis/README.md

 # Task
-See IA1 - Sequential Analysis.pdf
+See exercise descriptions in IA1, IA2 folders

 # Solution
 The solution is developed by MapReduce approach.
 So see `mapper.py` and `reducer.py`.
-The `main.py` tests scripts, but ypou should get text file `input` for running.
+The `main.py` tests scripts, but you should get text file `input` for running.